'BUST OUT': Dual US, Greek Citizen Living In Bergen Charged With $2.8M Bank Fraud

 Dino Koutsogiannis, 57, of Fairview, and some unidentified cronies played the long game, U.S. Attorney for New Jersey Philip R. Sellinger said.

-He began by opening bank accounts for two bogus companies that he created in Florida, Vegan Vacation and Orlando Dinos, according to a federal complaint filed in Newark.
+They began by opening bank accounts for two bogus companies that Koutsogiannis created in Florida -- called Vegan Vacation and Orlando Dinos -- according to a federal complaint filed in Newark.

 Koutsogiannis was the only officer or director of the shell companies, which the complaint says "did not conduct any legitimate business and [were] used solely for the conspiracy."

-He and his co-conspirators started out by depositing no more than a couple hundred dollars in cash into each account, an agent with U.S. Homeland Security Investigations (HSI) Newark wrote in the complaint.
+He and his co-conspirators deposited no more than a couple hundred dollars in cash into each account, an agent with U.S. Homeland Security Investigations (HSI) Newark wrote in the complaint.

 Eventually, Koutsogiannis and friends began transferring funds from other bogus businesses into the bank accounts, the complaint says.